Chart Color Schemes

 The level of residential development activity in Woolloomooloo is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Woolloomooloo had around 4 new homes approved per year over the past five financial years ending June 2021, totalling approximately 21 homes.
-As of May 2026, there have been 5 approvals recorded in FY-26.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average value of $1,870,000, indicating developer focus on the premium segment.
+AreaSearch analysis of ABS building approval numbers shows Woolloomooloo had approximately 4 new home approvals per year over the past 5 financial years, totalling around 21 homes.
+As of FY-26, there have been 5 approvals recorded.
+The area has experienced population decline, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New properties are constructed at an average expected cost of $1,870,000, indicating a focus on the premium segment.

-This financial year, there have been $3.1 million in commercial approvals registered, reflecting Woolloomooloo's primarily residential nature.
-Compared to Greater Sydney, Woolloomooloo has significantly less development activity (81.0% below regional average per person), which typically strengthens demand and prices for existing properties.
-This is also under the national average, suggesting the area's established nature and potential planning limitations.
-All new construction in Woolloomooloo consists of attached dwellings, promoting higher-density living suitable for downsizers, investors, and first-home buyers.
+In FY-26, $3.1 million in commercial approvals have been registered, reflecting Woolloomooloo's primarily residential nature.
+Compared to Greater Sydney, Woolloomooloo has significantly less development activity, with 81.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+Additionally, new construction has been entirely comprised of attached dwellings, promoting higher-density living and creating more affordable entry points for downsizers, investors, and first-home buyers.
 With around 1609 people per dwelling approval, Woolloomooloo reflects a highly mature market.
-AreaSearch projects Woolloomooloo will add approximately 1,475 residents by 2041.
+Future projections estimate Woolloomooloo to add 1,469 residents by 2041.

 Frequently Asked Questions - Development